Joystream/handbook/system/content-directory/nft.md

 **Global Limits**
 - Global weekly limit: max number of NFT that can be minted each week, stored on chain
-- Global daily limit: max number of NFT that can be minted each day, storedo on chain
+- Global daily limit: max number of NFT that can be minted each day, stored on chain

 The above values are updated via a `UpdateGlobalNftLimit` proposal.